 Has COVID-19 played a role in democracy’s retreat in West Africa?
 Why does democracy’s backsliding matter?
-Join us May 19, 2021, as our experts discuss these questions and more in the next #KAFDialogues.
+A panel of experts discuss these questions and more in our latest #KAFDialogues webinar.
 Photo:michal812/Shutterstock.com

 2020 was a year like no other.
 In most countries, the social fabric, although frayed by decades of growing inequalities, withstood the pressure of the pandemic.
 So, we have chosen to focus our 2020 Annual Report on humanity’s extraordinary resilience.